-The 2019 season marks the ninth year for head coach Tyler Low with the UMass Boston men’s lacrosse program.
+The 2020 season marks the tenth season for head coach Tyler Low with the UMass Boston men’s lacrosse program.

 In his sixth season (2016), Low led his Beacons to their most successful season in over a decade.
 With 12-wins, the Beacons matched the all-time record for wins in a single season.
 The 12-6 record marked the best for Low since his arrival on the harbor campus.
 He coached perhaps one of the most talented senior classes, led transfer Calvin Lee.
 A total of five Beacons earned All-Conference honors, which tied the record for most in a single campaign.
 Low also saw Lee and Phil Truong earn a spot in the NEILA East-West Senior All-Star game, making them the first two players to do so since 1997.
 Amongst the Beacons wins in 2016 was a huge 5-4 win over longtime rival Plymouth State University.
 They would also knock-off Rivier University in a five-overtime battle, which now stands as the longest game ever played in program history.